Eva Mudocci: Career

 Mudocci first played the violin in public at the age of nine, as Miss Rose Lynton, which was how she was known for the first decade of her career.
 As a child, she performed both regionally and nationally within England.
 Her formal debut was at Prince's Hall on 23 May 1891 in a production that alternated between violin solos, songs, and a quartet by the composer Louis Spohr.
 Mudocci later met the pianist Bella Edwards, who she later lived with and performed with for five years.
 She toured Europe with Edwards which brought her critical acclaim.

 Personal life

 Mudocci and Edvard Munch met in 1903, when they were introduced in Paris by the composer Frederick Delius, a friend of Munch.
 It is believed that Mudocci and Munch became lovers, and that this relationship continued until 1908/09, and they remained in contact until 1927.
-Mudocci, who is described as a lesbian, and Bella Edwards were also lovers as well as having a professional musical partnership.
+Mudocci and Bella Edwards were also lovers as well as having a professional musical partnership.
 Munch made three lithographs of Mudocci, one including Edwards.
 Mudocci was a muse to Henri Matisse, as well as Munch.

 In December 1908, Mudocci gave birth to twins, Isobel and Kai, in a private clinic in Nykøbing Falster, Denmark.
 It has been speculated that Munch, who was believed to have died childless, was the father of the twins, and in 2012, Mudocci's granddaughter, Janet Weber, was willing to undertake DNA testing to prove this.